phaserjs/phaser/README.md

 * Math.isPowerOfTwo will return a boolean if the given width and height are a power of two.
 * Color.hexToRGBArray converts a hex color value to an [R, G, B] array.
 * Color.RGBArrayToHex converts an RGB color array, in the format: [R, G, B], to a hex color value.
-* PIXI.AbstractFilter has been merged into the Phaser.Filter class.All references to PIXI.AbstractFilter have been updated to use Phaser.Filter instead.
+* PIXI.AbstractFilter has been merged into the Phaser.Filter class.
+All references to PIXI.AbstractFilter have been updated to use Phaser.Filter instead.
+* PIXI.Rope and PIXI.Strip have been removed, and all functionality merged in to Phaser.Rope, to cut down on the number of internal classes and inheritance going on.

 ### Bug Fixes